Biden accepts Sanders apology over unofficial surrogate’s blistering op-ed

 Biden told an audience that "Bernie's people" had circulated a video that falsely suggested that in 2018 he agreed with then-House Speaker Paul Ryan’s push to dismantle Social Security benefits.

 "It’s simply a lie, that video that’s going around," he said, adding that Politifact has debunked the video.
-"This is a doctored tape.
-And I think it’s beneath, and I'm looking for his campaign to disown it but they haven't yet," said Biden.
+"This is a doctored tape," said Biden.

 An intraparty battle is seen by many political insiders as a gift for Trump, who is currently facing an impeachment trial in the Senate.